x-solvable-x/x-solvable-x/README.md

 **Team LinkedIn accounts :** [Ansh-Sarkar](https://www.linkedin.com/in/ansh-sarkar/)
 ## Welcome to our World :earth_asia: . . .
 <p align="justify">
 With the onset of the Covid 19 pandemic :worried: , people have been forced to stay indoors :house: for their own safety as well as to prevent the virus from spreading .
 This has been a huge setback to all those NGOs :family: which used to rely heavily on physical modes of communication :mega: in order to spread awareness about the cause they fight for :muscle: .
 We know that technical assistance :computer: required to bring an organization online , is pretty costly :moneybag: .
 Hence we at Solvable are commited to try and solve these technical challenges and help NGOs gain an online presence .
-We provide this sevice for **free** so that NGOs can use their resources for the noble cause they fight for :gem: .
+We provide this sevice for <strong>free</strong> so that NGOs can use their resources for the noble cause they fight for :gem: .
 <!--defining python code section-->
 </p>